Referring Children for Mental Health Services and the Coordinated Services Action Team (CSAT)

 • Assists with cases previously eligible for D-Rate funding.

 The DMH Specialized Foster Care (SFC) staff, co-located in DCFS offices, triage, assess and link children and families to mental health services.
 DMH staff can attend Child and Family Team Meetings (CFTMs) acting as a mental health representative on the team.
-DMH staff are also tasked with following up on the urgent MHR/CANS and consultations on ER investigations and open cases.
+DMH staff are also tasked with following up on the MHR and consultations on ER investigations and open cases.

 • Assigns cases to clinicians within the program